jdber1/opendrop/docs/mvp/using-mvp.md

 access to other services of the program unrelated to the user interface.

 `Presenter` handles user input and transforms them to an appropriate data format to be used with the services in `Model`.
-It then takes the output of from `Model` and sends it to the `View` for presentation.
+It then takes outputs from `Model` and sends it to the `View` for presentation.

 `View` is responsible for the displaying of information and forwarding user input to the `Presenter`.
 It does this by exposing